Camilla Baek

 I attended sessions about the upcoming SNOMED and LOINC collaboration, research projects where SNOMED was used creatively, and how to combine SNOMED CT with other terminologies.
 Many great ideas were shared during these sessions.

 I had the opportunity to speak with so many great people at the event.
-I spoke with E-helse directorate which is already a user of Lyniate HealthTerm.
+I spoke with E-helse directorate which is already a user of Rhapsody Semantic.
 I finally met some of them in person, which was lovely.
 I also got a chance to talk with Conteir, which is a user of CareIndexing for decision support.
 I also really enjoyed speaking with some of the people at SNOMED International to hear what is on the roadmap and where they are heading with the terminology.

 I spoke with people from other countries that have taken a strategic decision about using SNOMED as their national healthcare terminology.
 They were at the conference to collect others’ experiences with SNOMED implementations.
 It was interesting to hear the plans and challenges they were facing.
 For example, countries such as Norway, New Zealand, Netherlands, and South Korea have a heavy push on using SNOMED CT.